-CSCI-1200 Data Structures - Fall 2015 Homework 9 - Priority Queues for Mesh Simplification
+CSCI-1200 Data Structures - Fall 2022 Homework 10 - Priority Queues for Mesh Simplification

 In this assignment we will work with a 2D mesh or graph of vertices, edges, and triangles.
 At the vertices we store colors loaded from an image in .ppm format.
 The goal in this assignment is to reduce the total size of the mesh, but still provide a reasonable approximation of the original image.
 The images below show meshes with approximately 80,000 triangles, 10,000 triangles, and 1,000 triangles (from left to right), displayed with and without the edges between the triangles drawn with white lines.
+Be sure to read the entire handout before beginning the assignment.

 To perform this simplification, we will use a standard mesh processing operation, the edge collapse, which is illustrated below.
 First, we identify an edge in the mesh that should be removed (drawn in blue).
 Next, we locate the two triangles on either side of that edge (drawn in light blue), and remove these triangles from the mesh.
 Finally, we locate all triangles using exactly one of the two endpoints of the edge and change that endpoint coordinate to the midpoint of the collapsed edge.
 Note: We reuse one of the endpoints of the collapsed edge, while the other is deleted.
+The position of the reused vertex is edited.
 After the edge collapse is finished, the mesh has 1 fewer vertex, 2 fewer triangles, and 3 fewer edges (the blue edge and 2 green edges are removed).
-Note that if the edge to be collapsed is on the boundary of the image/mesh, the collapse will result in a mesh with 1 fewer vertex, 1 fewer triangle, and 2 fewer edges.
+Note that if the edge to be collapsed lies on the boundary of the image/mesh, the collapse will result in a mesh with 1 fewer vertex, 1 fewer triangle, and 2 fewer edges.

 We provide a significant amount of code for this assignment.
-First, spend a bit of time looking over the provided code.
+Be sure to review all of the provided code before starting your implementation.
 Search for the word "ASSIGNMENT" within these files to see the sections you need to fill in.
 The provided code should compile and run on your machine with no edits.
 The program has reasonable default values for all parameters, but you can override the defaults by providing any or all of these command line arguments (in any order):

--image <filename> The image file must be a .ppm

--dimensions <cols> <rows> The size of the grid for the original mesh

--target <count> The target number of triangles after simplification

--shortest Choose the shortest edge to collapse -random Choose a random edge to collapse

--color Choose an edge collapse with least impact on the overall appearance

--preserve\area Disallow edge collapses that affect the total area of the mesh -debug Save intermediate meshes & perform extra error checking

--linear Perform linear sweep over all edges to find the best edge collapse

--priority\queue Use a priority queue to find the best edge collapse
+-image <filename></filename> The image file must be a .ppm -dimensions <cols> <rows></rows></cols> The size of the grid for the original mesh -target <count></count> The target number of triangles after simplification -shortest Choose the shortest edge to collapse -random Choose a random edge to collapse -color Choose an edge collapse with least impact on the overall appearance -preserve_area Disallow edge collapses that affect the total area of the mesh -debug Save intermediate meshes $\mathscr E$ perform extra error checking -linear Perform linear sweep over all edges to find the best edge collapse -priority_queue Use a priority queue to find the best edge collapse